 Tetrahydrocannabivarin (THCV) is one of several phytocannabinoids, or cannabinoids found in the cannabis plant, that are neither as prominent nor as well researched as the major phytocannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD).

 Cannabinoids interact with the human body by way of the endocannabinoid system (ECS), a system of cannabinoid receptors, messenger molecules, and enzymes that play a role in maintaining the body's homeostasis, or internal regulatory balance.
 Phytocannabinoids interact with our body's cannabinoid receptors and other targets to produce psychoactive and therapeutic effects.

-How THCV Works
+How THCV works

 Like all other phytocannabinoids, THCV is synthesized in the cannabis trichomes, the glandular hairs found on the surface of the plant.
 THCV binds to both CB1 and CB2 receptors, the most studied cannabinoid receptors in the body.

-Is THCV Psychoactive?
+Is THCV legal?